krishanthisera/blog/src/content/blog/edge-functions.md

 }
 ```

-Here, for each function in local.edge_functions, an archive file will be created.
+Here, for each function in `local.edge_functions`, an archive file will be created.

 ```hcl
 # main.tf